Stay up to date with notifications from The Independent

 Ms Abbott, who has faced relentless racist and misogynistic abuse during her career, highlights how she has always made a point of employing Black staff since becoming an MP, despite “an assumption that they wouldn’t be suitable as parliamentary assistants or policy advisors”.

-One unlikely believer in this assumption was the late Labour MP for Tottenham: Bernie Grant.
+One unlikely believer in this assumption was the late Labour MP for Tottenham, Bernie Grant.
 Known for his staunch pro-Black politics, Ms Abbott’s revelation that her colleague warned her against hiring Black staff comes as quite the bombshell.

 “I was taken aback, and I ignored it,” she said.
 “I’ve always had, in 37 years, I’ve always had my office led by a Black woman.

-“That’s important to me. think it’s helped me to be more resilient and also, if you’re just led by another Black woman, there are things that she’ll understand without being told.”
+“That’s important to me.
+I think it’s helped me to be more resilient and also, if you’re just led by another Black woman, there are things that she’ll understand without being told.”

 Given her friendship with Mr Grant, did Ms Abbott feel conflicted about disclosing information about him in her memoirs that may cast him in a bad light?

 “I miss him,” Ms Abbott said.
 “One thing about Bernie, he was very strong and I think that story illustrated something important to say.
-I mean, I could quote from all sorts of colleagues in Parliament things that might not reflect well on them, and I didn’t.
+I mean, I could quote from all sorts of colleagues in parliament things that might not reflect well on them, and I didn’t.

 “But with Bernie, I was saying that even somebody with his commitment to Black politics wasn’t entirely immune from some stereotypes”.